Production and Operations Management Society: Publications

 Production and Operations Management (POM) is the flagship journal of the society.
 POM is a scientific peer-review journal that publishes research from areas covering operations management, supply chain management, and business analytics.
 The journal is published by Wiley.
 The editor-in-chief for the journal is Kalyan Singhal.
 Subodha Kumar is the deputy editor-in-chief.
 POM is included among several lists of top journals for the Operations Management and Supply Chain Management fields, including by the UT Dallas Top 100 Business School Research Rankings, the Financial Times list, and other lists.
 POM is included among the top eight operations management and supply chain management journals used to calculate The SCM Journal List, being considered as a primarily analytically-focused journal.

-POMS Chronicle is the official newsletter of the society and is published twice a year.
+POMS Chronicle is the official newsletter of the society and is a bi-annual publication.

 Conferences

 The annual POMS conference is generally held in the early May.
 The most recent conference (2019 POMS Annual Conference) was held in Washington D.C.
 It was attended by more than 1900 professionals from around the world.
 In addition to the Annual conferences, several international conferences are held every year around the world.
 In 2019, international conferences were held in Brighton (UK), Tianjin University (China), Mumbai (India), and Hong Kong.